onyx-and-iris/vban-cmd-python/README.md

 #### Use with a context manager:

-Parameter coverage is not as extensive for the RT Packet Service as with the Remote API.
+Parameter coverage is not as extensive for this interface as with the Remote API.

 ### Example 1